 Ever heard of it?
 Don’t feel bad if you say no, I hadn’t either until a few weeks ago.
-As it turns out, Ibogaine is a naturally occurring psychoactive substance found in some plants.
+As it turns out, Ibogaine is a naturally occurring psychoactive substance found in some plants and it’s making a name for itself as a possible recovery ‘cure’.
+What is ibogaine and why are you just hearing about it?
+Well, I’m about to tell you!

-It carries some pretty heavy side effects, but it also has been used to treat addiction, depression and I’ve even found a few articles claiming it can treat diabetes.
-While many doctors rave that this miracle drug is non-addictive and not habit-forming, testing in the United States has yet to be given the green light, although there are some clinics in the states that are up and operational.
+It carries some pretty heavy side effects, but it also has been used to treat addiction, depression and there are even a few articles claiming it can treat diabetes.
+While many doctors rave that this miracle drug is non-addictive and not habit-forming, testing in the United States has yet to be given the green light.
+Although there are some clinics in the states that are up and operational and offer ibogaine as an alternative, it’s still highly debated.

 Though the benefits of this drug seem almost too good to be true, as people everywhere who have tried it claim to have a ‘movie’ or ‘dream-like’ sequence, through their subconscious mind.